wa7sa34cx/udp-server-cli/README.md

 # UDP-Server-CLI

 Simple UDP server written in Rust.
-It receives requests, processes them and sends a response.
+It receives requests, processes them and sends a responses.

 ## Installation